vertis/eternity/README.md

 # Eternity

-Eternity is a gem designed to make it easier to take timed dataset and select parts of it.
+Eternity is a gem designed to make it easier to take a set of timestamped data and select parts of it.

 ## Installation